ndench/ndench.github.io/links.md

 * A great way of [combating legacy code by copy pasting a lot](https://matthiasnoback.nl/2018/04/combing-legacy-code-string-by-string/), allowing you to remove the original abstractions and come up with better ones.

+* Awesome talk by Bob Martin about [The Future of Programming](https://www.youtube.com/watch?v=ecIWPzGEbFc).

+# Testing

+* Class based model factories are a way of easily setting up data for a test.
+In [this post](https://tighten.co/blog/tidy-up-your-tests-with-class-based-model-factories) we see an example for creating a fantasy football League with a specific number of players and other required data automatically.
+Instead of having to manually create all the data the League requires before instantiating in the test.

 # Programming tools